Best Clam Poems | Poetry

 hard, withdrawn --

-an oyster, a clam, a snail --
+a dried out oyster, a clam, a snail --

 a distracting polished whelk.

 Copyright © Leo Larry Amadore | Year Posted 2012